jenky/mock-http-client/README.md

 [![Total Downloads][ico-downloads]][link-downloads]
 [![Software License][ico-license]](LICENSE.md)

-Atlas mock HTTP client is [PSR-18 Client](https://www.php-fig.org/psr/psr-18/) implementation that provides ability send test requests with fake responses.
+Fansipan mock HTTP client is [PSR-18 Client](https://www.php-fig.org/psr/psr-18/) implementation that provides ability send test requests with fake responses.

 The `MockClient` accepts `Psr\Http\Message\ResponseInterface` which when used on a request, will respond with a fake response without actually sending a real request to the web.
 This helps speed up tests massively and can help you test your application for different API response scenarios, like a 404 error or 500 error.